microbus-io/fabric/docs/structure/examples-helloworld.md

 http://localhost:8080/helloworld.example/hello-world simply prints `Hello, World!`.

-The code looks rather daunting but practically all of it was code-generated.
-The pieces that had to be manually coded were:
+The code looks rather daunting but practically all of it was code generated.
+The manually coded pieces were:

 In `service.yaml`: